fooltowise/NeroNotes/Nero's Notes/Agency Business Model.md

 Customers will often pay more when an agent is involved.
 In all of the cases above, value is being transferred from the person who pays to the agent, with the producer taking a large slice of the pie.

 The agent's interest is safety, quality, reliability, availability, and of course his own interest to earn a commission.
-Under such circonstances, price is a pass-through to the end customer, for whom product costs represent a small part of the total bill.
+Under such circumstances, price is a pass-through to the end customer, for whom product costs represent a small part of the total bill.

 Just as agency problems in the fund management industries have shown remarkable persistence, it would not be surprising that the superior profitability of these companies exploiting agency will endure.